wehlutyk/thesis/content/1-introduction-2-review.md

 First, it puts cognitive science squarely in the middle of the problem, a focus I believe to be unavoidable.
 Second, its initial goal is not so much to develop a mathematical theory of culture (which will surely continue developing), but to interest all disciplines studying human life in a common framework, by using *principled philosophical arguments*.
 Third, this approach in turn leads to a crystal-clear articulation of the philosophical principles defended, discussed, or tested by the theory.
+\add{it's not the clarity of hypotheses afforded by mathematics.}
-As such, it seems to me that CAT is in a good position to generate productive debate between alternative approaches which, for now, are still competing on the principled level (such as those discussed in @sec:intro-review-criticisms).
+As such, it seems to me that CAT is in a good position to generate productive debate between alternative approaches which, for now, are still competing on the principled level (such as those discussed in @sec:intro-review-criticisms). \add{in particular social anthropology.}
 In particular, the challenges that arise when attempting to study CAT experimentally, as is the case here for linguistic utterances, will prove helpful in developing a path to the resolution of the critiques faced by gene-culture coevolution approaches.

 ### Neighbouring areas {#sec:intro-review-neighbours}